CIS565-Fall-2013/Project6-DeferredShader/README.md

 ![Comparison between MRT layouts](chart.jpg)

-The chart shows how FPS changes when rendering using different render target precisions and sizes.
+The chart shows how FPS changes when rendering using different amounts of render targets and precision.
-The tests were run on a GTX660M laptop.
+The tests were run on a nVidia GTX660M laptop.

 Although 8-bit precision textures yields better performance, error arises when using them for shading.